khaled-ahmed-nagwa/testingmkdoc/docs/nagwa_sessions/session/session_technical/sessionsList.md

 # Upcoming and Running Sessions List

 The educator has access to a centralized location where he can view a list of currently running and upcoming sessions.
 This list provides essential details such as the session name, date, and duration for each session.

 ??? abstract "Currently Running & Upcoming Sessions List Screen"
     <iframe frameborder="0" style="width:100%;height:342px;" src="https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1#G1uQN6ZUYZMBDspYHS8elasCcCgDmzMSMf"></iframe>

-# Flowchart
+# Retrive Sessions List Flowchart

 ??? abstract "Getting Session’s List Flowchart"
     <iframe frameborder="0" style="width:100%;height:704px;" src="https://viewer.diagrams.net/?tags=%7B%7D&highlight=0000ff&edit=_blank&layers=1&nav=1#G11m2W8uisabI7b9aShj4No0Z9qsAsdtJF"></iframe>

+The `getSessions` function plays a crucial role in fetching a list of sessions that the student had registered for from our API `sessions/open`.
+This function communicates with the API and retrieves the necessary data about the sessions associated with the student's account.
+Once the data is obtained, it can be used to populate the centralized view, showing the educator all the relevant details.

 <div style="text-align: center;">
     <table width="100%" style="max-width: 600px; margin: 0 auto; border-collapse: collapse;">